nikolamar/em/README.md

   return newArr;
 }
 ```

-I Congratulate you.
+Congratulations, you survived all the way until the end,

-If you survived all the way to here probably you didn't read or you are really something special! 😊
+you are really something special! 😊

-Either way, have a nice day!
+Have a nice day and keep smiling!